 Our second preferred campsite on the South Rim was already taken by someone else, but a few good backup choices were available so we picked NE2/ER2 which looked great.
 With campsites reserved, we headed to the trail to start our backpacking adventure.

 The hike today was simple: take Pinnacles Trail up to the Toll Mountain campsite.
 Simple but oh so strenuous with 40 lbs on my back!
 According to Strava, we traveled 3.62 miles with an elevation gain of 1,717 feet.
 The switchbacks at the end of the trail were intense and when we reached the campsite, we were exhausted but stoked.
 We figured that this would be the most difficult hike of the weekend, so to survive it in good shape was encouraging and a huge relief!

 Dinner tonight was my first try of a Mountain House camp meal, so I was excited to give it a try.
 I boiled two cups of water in my Stanley Adventure Cooking Pot, then poured it into the bag of dehydrated Beef Stroganoff, sealed it up, and waited 8 minutes for it to re-hydrate.
-The meal was pretty tasty!
-I’d definitely recommend this meal.
-Eating a hot meal with my new Snow Peak titanium spork on a chilly evening in the Big Bend back-country was a great experience!
+The meal was pretty tasty, and I’d definitely recommend it.
+Eating a hot dinner with my new Snow Peak titanium spork on a chilly evening in the Big Bend back-country was a great experience!